Cedric-Perauer/Deep-Learning/Sagemaker_Deployment/Readme.md

-## This folder contains some of the Sagemaker notebooks
+## This folder contains some of the Sagemaker notebooks as well as the .pdf lecture notes